Banalian/ExtraLeaderboardPositions/README.md

 # ExtraLeaderboardPositions

-Trackmania Next (2020) plugin that allows you to see the times of more key positions (1st, 10th, 100th, 1000th and 10000th place times)
+Trackmania Next (2020) plugin that allows you to see the times of any positions in the leaderboard, as well as the hypothetical positions of any medals.

 This can be used to see how far approximatly you are from getting a better trophy reward in a TOTD for example.